-Men’s Fitness Over 50 Crash Test Dummy
+Men’s Fitness Over 50 – Introduction

-I am the crash test dummy for men’s fitness over 50, sharing what works and what does not so you know exactly how to get fit in body, mind, and spirit.
-Even if you are over 50 years old.
+I am the crash test dummy for men’s fitness over 50, sharing what works and what does not so you know exactly how to get fit in body, mind, and spirit, even if you are over 50 years old.

 Maybe you’re tired of reading in magazines how a celebrity or other stars got ripped or lost weight.

 For many years I needed to achieve a weight loss of nearly 100 pounds to get down to an ideal weight.

-My doctor said that my heart health and long term health and fitness was at stake.
-But, I had no clue how to go about it.
+My doctor said that my heart health and long-term health and fitness were at stake.

 I didn’t have the resources for a personal trainer and chef.

 I felt very invisible at the height of my obesity and depression, and I imagine others struggle with the same.

-It is Not the Dark Side of the Moon
+It is not the Dark Side of the Moon

 I was already in a dark place, attempting to recover from divorce, family estrangements, career loss, and identity crisis.